Maximize Your Impact as an Executive Assistant: The Power of Microsoft Teams

 Attendees = View-only

-✅ Auto-recording Setup
+✅ Enable Auto-recording Setup

 During the Meeting: Keep Things Running Smoothly

-✅ Built-in Q&A
+✅ Incorporate a Built-in Q&A Feature

-Moderate incoming questions
+Moderate incoming questions.

-Prioritise or group them by topic
+Prioritise or group questions by topic.

-Mark questions as answered
+Mark questions as answered to track discussions.

-✅ Controlled Chat
+✅ Control the Chat Functionality

-Allow it only during Q&A
+Allow chat only during the Q&A segment.

-Keep it open for collaboration
+Keep chat open for ongoing collaboration.

-✅ Meeting Guide Link
+✅ Use a Meeting Guide Link

 After the Meeting: Streamline Follow-Up and Accountability

-✅ Copilot Summary-Ready Settings
+✅ Prepare Copilot Summary Settings

-Enabling transcription and recording
+Enabling transcription and recording.

-Clearly identifying participants
+Clearly identifying participants.

-Explicitly stating decisions and action points
+Explicitly noting down decisions and action points.

 🔹 Extra EA Power Moves

-Pin important messages in the meeting chat.
+Pin crucial messages in the meeting chat for quick reference.

-✅ In Summary: You’re the Meeting Strategist
+In Summary: You’re the Meeting Strategist

 ===================